Sue Gray, Baroness Gray of Tottenham: Return to the Cabinet Office

 In May 2021, Gray returned to Whitehall to become the Second Permanent Secretary to the Cabinet Office, in charge of policy on the Union and the constitution.
-She reported to the Chancellor of the Duchy of Lancaster; initially Michael Gove, who was replaced in September 2021 by Steve Barclay.
+She reported to the Chancellor of the Duchy of Lancaster - initially Michael Gove, who was replaced in September 2021 by Steve Barclay.

 Partygate

 Following press reports about gatherings and parties on government premises during restrictions related to the COVID-19 pandemic in December 2021 – a scandal which became widely known as "Partygate" – the Cabinet Secretary Simon Case initiated and led an investigation into the allegations.
 A few days later he recused himself when it became known that an event had been held in his own office, and subsequently Gray took over the investigation.

-Whether Prime Minister Boris Johnson knew about and participated in gatherings at Downing Street is part of the investigation.
+Whether Prime Minister Boris Johnson knew about and participated in gatherings at Downing Street was part of the investigation.
 Gray's initial findings were published on 31 January 2022.
 In the report, Gray condemned "a serious failure" in the standards of leadership, and stated that a string of gatherings were "difficult to justify" while millions were unable to meet their friends and relatives.
 Publication of the full report was postponed pending the completion of an investigation by the Metropolitan Police.
 The police reported in May 2022 that their inquiries had resulted in 126 fixed penalty notices being issued.
-Gray's final report was delivered to Johnson on 25 May 2022 and it was published later that morning.
-In a December 2022 article in The Guardian, Rajeev Syal wrote that friends of Gray reportedly said that she was "bruised" by the investigation.
+Gray's final report was delivered to Johnson on 25 May 2022 and was published later that morning.
+In a December 2022 article in The Guardian, Rajeev Syal wrote that friends of Gray said that she was "bruised" by the investigation.